ahmed-AEK/Simple_Dynamic_Simulator/README.md

 - adding and removing nodes (use ctrl to fork an edge, and shift to delete nodes and edges)
 - moving and connecting nodes
 - Algebraic Differential Solver
+- Display simulation result on Scope block
+- Block pallete to add blocks

 ### Not Implemented yet:
 - persistent storing and loading nodes
-- storing functions in nodes
-- link solver and GUI
-- ability to customize nodes
+- ability to customize nodes appearance
-- ability to preview solver results
+- better scope control
+- scripting engine

 ### Dependencies:
 - Boost (containers, odeint)
 - nlopt
 - SDL, SDL-TTF, SDL-image
 - google-test
-- sdl2_gfx (in external folder)

 ### testing